 One word of caution.
 I'm an advocate of healthy eating.
 Therefore, all of the following tips are revised to reflect our changing dietary requirements of less cholesterol, fat, salt, sodium and sugar.

 When you complement most cooks they'll surely say it's all in the seasonings.
-What they rally mean is the herbs and spices they used to season their foods.
+What they rally mean to say is the herbs and spices they used made the meal.

 Herbs and spices can be used to enhance the flavor and visual appeal of breads, fruits, meats and vegetables.